Breastfeeding 5 min read

 • Reduces bleeding after childbirth

-• Helps in prevention of breast engorgement
+• Helps prevent breast engorgement

-• Helps in prevention of ovarian and breast cancers
+• Helps prevent ovarian and breast cancers

-• Helps mothers return to pre-pregnancy weight.
+• Helps mothers return to pre-pregnancy weight

-• Reduces risk of High blood pressure and Type 2 diabetes
+• Reduces risk of high blood pressure and Type 2 diabetes

 • Reduces risk of postpartum depression